-How to snack healthy and deliciously before bed!
+How to snack healthy & deliciously before bed!

 When it comes to snacking before bed, there’s enough research to make you wonder if it’s healthy to eat anything before powering down for a good night’s sleep.
 We all know stress eating packs on the pounds but some research also connects late night noshing to disrupted, restless sleep – which can lead to overeating the next day.
 Yikes!

 The solution?
-Reach for a low-calorie, sleep-friendly snack that will satisfy your hunger tonight without bloating you in the morning.
+Reach for a low-calorie, sleep-friendly snack ( think breakfast for bedtime) that will satisfy your hunger tonight without bloating you in the morning.
 Sounds perfect, right?

 Belly up to the bedtime snack bar